coderaiser/putout/README.md

 npm i putout -D
 ```

-Or, for one-off usage, you can execute `Putout` directly with npm's package executor: `npx putout`.

 Make sure that you are running a relatively recent (≥14.8) version of Node.

 ## Usage